Login

 The TanzDialoge took place for the first time in Bremen in 2020 and have since established themselves as an annual platform for artistic discussion and exchange between Bremen-based dance professionals.
 The TanzDialoge are a project of the Tanzinitiative network within the Landesverband freie darstellende Künste Bremen (LAFDK).
 TanzDialoge #7 is the continuation and deepening of the dialogue series, which enables synergy effects, revitalization, and encounters within the Bremen dance scene in a shared format.

-The following scientists and researchers are already available for the project:
+The following scientists and researchers will accompany the dancers:

 - Anna-Lena Cohrs is a dancer and philosopher.
 Dance taught her everything about the world and other people and gave her direct access to reality.
 In reality, however, we still do not know what is real and what it means.
 We ask: What is truth?
 What is love?
 What is abundance?
 What is bliss?
 What is wisdom?
 What is being?
 What is a human being?
 What are you?
 What am I?
 And who are we?
 Western philosophy has been grappling with these mysteries for over 2000 years.
 We know countless different answers to these questions.
 Anna-Lena Cohrs feels that all answers ultimately revolve around the same thing, and she is convinced from experience that dance can at least show us what we are revolving around.